AdelKS/LinuxGamingGuide/README.md

 If you are running RADV and with a mesa version prior to 20.2, you should consider trying out ACO as it makes shader compilation (which happens on the CPU) way faster : go to "Configure" > "System Options" > Toggle ACO.

 Your distro ships the latest stable version, you can go more bleeding edge to get the latest additions, but keep in mind that regressions often come with it.
-On Ubuntu there's a [PPA](https://launchpad.net/~oibaf/+archive/ubuntu/graphics-drivers) that gives out the latest mesa.
+On Ubuntu there's a [PPA](https://launchpad.net/~oibaf/+archive/ubuntu/graphics-drivers) that gives out the latest mesa, and another [PPA](https://launchpad.net/~kisak/+archive/ubuntu/kisak-mesa) that's less bleeding edge/more stable .
 Otherwise you can compile only RADV by hand with the extra bonus of using "agressive" compiler optimisations (`-march=native`, `-O3`, and LTO and PGO) and use it for any Vulkan game, in a per game basis:

 ```shell
 git clone --depth=1 https://gitlab.freedesktop.org/mesa/mesa.git